HappyPathway/gemini-stacktrace/README.md

 3. Installs only the necessary dependencies
 4. Configures the application as the entrypoint
 5. Pushes to Docker Hub with appropriate versioning tags

+### Container Build Details

+The Docker container is built using Hashicorp Packer, which provides a clean, repeatable build process:

+1. **Base Image**: Uses Python 3.11 slim as the foundation
+2. **Dependencies**: Installs minimal required packages (git, curl, build-essential)
+3. **Configuration**:
+   - Sets up the working directory as `/app`
+   - Configures `gemini-stacktrace` as the entrypoint
+   - Installs the application and dependencies
+   - Removes development files to keep the image lean
+4. **Tagging**: Tags the image with both version-specific (`x.y.z`) and `latest` tags
+5. **Publishing**: Pushes the image to Docker Hub at `happypathway/gemini-stacktrace`

+You can manually trigger a container build from the GitHub Actions tab or it will be automatically built on new releases.

 The GitHub Actions workflow file is located at `.github/workflows/packer-build.yml` and the Packer configuration at `packer/docker.pkr.hcl`.